workhorsy/BDD/README.md

 # BDD
-Behavior Driven Development for D
+Behavior Driven Development for the D programming language